jubedaparveen/Backend-Practice/README.md

 # Backend-Practice
 In this repository i'm gonna to practice Backend (Express.js, Node.js, MongoDB,Api creation, Api Integration, AWS)

-On 16 oct 2024 , Create a Simple Server.
+On 16 oct 2024 - Create a Simple Server.
-(
+{
     Today i learn how to create Server with Http, use createServer method, What is Controler and why use res.end
-)
+}

-On 17 oct 2024, Create server with Express.js
+On 17 oct 2024 - Create server with Express.js
-(
+{

     in Express.js define first method and then Route Ex- express.get('/', (req, res)=>{
     });

 ===================================================================
-    While Cresting API :- occur two case case 1. same two method but
+    While Creating API :- occur two case case 1. same two method but
                 different both Route
         case 2. same two Route but